FiwareTIConsoft/fiware-metaware/docs/user_and_programming_manual.md

 | :-------- | :---------------- | :----------------------- |
 | `name`    | `String`          |                          |
 | `details` | `TemplateDetails` | See the following entity |

+The Template entity is represented by the class `com.tilab.fiware.metaware.dao.impls.mongodb.domain.Template`.

 #####TemplateDetails